pukoframework/pukoframework.github.io/docs/utilities/internationalization.md

 }
 ```

-Now language resource can translated and centralized.
+Now language resources can be translated and centralized.